8 Types of Owls in Kentucky

 Northern Saw-Whet Owls feed mainly on small rodents such as mice, voles, and shrews, but they also take small birds and insects.
 They are mostly nocturnal hunters but sometimes hunt when food is scarce during the day.

-During the breeding season, they can be found in pairs in the same area, usually a forest or woodland habitat.
+They can be found in pairs in the same area during the breeding season, usually in a forest or woodland habitat.
 To find them, look for their calls at night and listen for their distinctive whistle-like hooting sound.

 5. Snowy Owl

-The Snowy Owl is one of the most iconic types of owls in Kentucky, although they are quite rare.
+The Snowy Owl is one of the most iconic types of owl in Kentucky, although it is quite rare.
 These beautiful white birds, with their distinctive yellow eyes, can be found mainly in the northern and eastern parts of the state.
 They prefer open areas such as grasslands, tundra, and agricultural fields that provide a good food source.

 They usually feed on small mammals such as lemmings and voles, but they will also take insects, frogs, and other small birds if available.
 During winter, they may migrate to more temperate climates for food.